John Andretti: 20th century

-Andretti returned to the 24 Hours of Daytona in the Rolex Sports Car Series in 2008.
-Team drivers for the Vision Racing No. 03 Porsche Crawford Prototype included Ed Carpenter, A. J. Foyt IV, and Vítor Meira.
-The team finished 25th in the race, their first Porsche Crawford Prototype entry in the 24 Hours of Daytona.

-NHRA Winston Drag Racing
+In 1991, he won the only race of his CART career, the Gold Coast Indy 300 in Surfers Paradise, Australia.
+He finished a career-best fifth in the 1991 Indianapolis 500.
+The 1994 Indianapolis 500 was his last Indianapolis 500 appearance until his return in 2007.

-In 1993, Andretti drove the Taco Bell Express Top Fuel Dragster for owner Jack Clark.
-He reached the semi-finals in his first national event at Atlanta during the FRAM Southern Nationals, clocking a career-best speed of 299 mi/h.
-In that race he beat 1992 T/F Champion Joe Amato in Round 1 and Mopar Express Lube driver Tommy Johnson Jr. in Round 2, but lost to Mike Dunn in Darrell Gwynn's La Victoria Salsa Car in the semi-finals.
-That race was won by Eddie Hill.
+In 1993, Andretti drove the Taco Bell Express Top Fuel Dragster, reaching the semi-finals in his first national event at Atlanta during the FRAM Southern Nationals, clocking a career-best speed of 299 mi/h.
+In that race, he beat 1992 T/F Champion Joe Amato in Round 1 and Mopar Express Lube driver Tommy Johnson Jr. in Round 2, but lost to Mike Dunn in Darrell Gwynn's La Victoria Salsa Car in the semi-finals.

-NASCAR

-1993–1999

-Andretti made his Winston Cup debut in 1993.
-He drove the No. 72 Tex Racing Chevy for Tex Powell at North Wilkesboro Speedway, where he started 31st and finished twenty-fourth.
+Andretti made his Winston Cup debut in 1993, driving the No. 72 Tex Racing Chevy for Tex Powell at North Wilkesboro Speedway, where he started 31st and finished 24th.
 After running three more races in 1993, he began the 1994 season driving the No. 14 Financial World-sponsored Chevy for Billy Hagan.
 On May 29, he became the first driver in history to race in both the Indianapolis 500 and the Coca-Cola 600 on the same day.
-He finished tenth at Indy and thirty-sixth in the Coca-Cola 600 after suffering mechanical failures.
-In the middle of the season he switched to the No. 43 STP-sponsored Pontiac for Petty Enterprises.
-His best finish was eleventh place, at Richmond International Raceway.
+He finished tenth at Indy and 36th in the Coca-Cola 600 after suffering mechanical failures.
+In the middle of the season, he switched to the No. 43 STP-sponsored Pontiac for Petty Enterprises.
+His best finish was eleventh place, at Richmond Raceway.
 He ended the season thirty-second in points and fifth in the Rookie of the Year battle.

 In 1995, he began driving for Michael Kranefuss in the No. 37 Kmart/Little Caesars-sponsored Ford Thunderbird.
-He won his first career pole at the Southern 500 and finished in the top ten five times.
-He ended the season eighteenth in points.
-During the 1996 season, he switched to the No. 98 RCA-sponsored Ford owned by Cale Yarborough (while Jeremy Mayfield, the previous driver of the No. 98 car, moved to Kranefuss' team).
-He placed fifth at the Hanes 500 and had two more top-ten finishes.
-In 1997, he scored his first career win at the Pepsi 400 and finished twenty-third in points.
+He won his first career pole at the Southern 500 and finished in the to-ten five times.
+He ended the season 18th in points.
+During the 1996 season, he switched to the No. 98 RCA-sponsored Ford owned by Cale Yarborough after Jeremy Mayfield, the previous driver of the No. 98 car, moved to Kranefuss' team.
+He placed fifth at the Hanes 500.
+In 1997, he scored his first career win at the Pepsi 400 and finished 23rd in points.
 He returned to the No. 43 Petty car in 1998.
-Although he didn't win any races that season, he did have ten Top 10 finishes and placed a career-best eleventh in points.
+Although he did not win any races in 1998, he registered ten top-ten finishes and placed a career-best eleventh in points.
 He won his second career race in 1999 at Martinsville Speedway, where he made up a lost lap and took the lead with four laps to go.
-He also won the pole at Phoenix International Raceway.
+He also won the pole at Phoenix Raceway.